Validating extractions

-- flag a document extraction for human review if 5% of error validations fail
+- Use validation output to automatically flag extractions for review in the Sensible app.
+For example, flag a document extraction for human review if 4 out of 5 validations fail.

 - Click the document type.